kanpov/archivedwebsite/_articles/the-happy-medium-of-language-learning.markdown

  Try out different tools and approaches to see what suits you best and yields the best result in the most effective way.
 No teacher, language course or expert can do that for you.

-For the entirety of my English learning journey, I used a tutor or a teacher at school before I decided to go into it further on my own.
+For the entirety of my English learning journey, I had a tutor or a teacher at school before I decided to go into it further on my own.
 I think a lot of learners devalue the help they receive from their teachers.
 They suggest textbooks, (if you're not among a large group of students) change the learning program to patch up holes in your knowledge and revise.